AndrijShchegel/SelfAssessment/Skills/Programming.md

   - Assignment 🖐️ used
   - Regular expression 🖐️ used
   - Interface 🖐️ used
-  - Namespaces
+  - Namespaces 🖐️ used
   - Call stack 🖐️ used
-  - Naming conventions
+  - Naming conventions k
   - Coding conventions
-  - Camel case
+  - Camel case 🖐️ used
-  - Snake case
+  - Snake case 🖐️ used
-  - Kebab case
+  - Kebab case k
   - Trailing commas
-  - Return early
+  - Return early 🖐️ used
   - Fail-fast
 - Types
   - Primitive types